pavsingh7/cover/README.md

 ## **Biography**

 Pavan Singh, a masters in advanced analytics candidate at the University of Cape Town.
-My research interests lie with text mining and natural language processing in general, as well as ensemble machine learning methods and their applications on consumer and customer data.
+My research interests lie with text mining and natural language processing in general, as well as its intersection in Recommender Systems (RecSys) and their applications on consumer data.
 For more information see my [portfolio](http://pavansingh.co.za).